Greenwich Lightvessel: Role in modern navigation

 The Greenwich Lightvessel continues to serve as a significant point of reference in the Thames maritime safety framework.
 Its light and AIS signals support real-time situational awareness for commercial shipping, fishing vessels, and recreational boaters.
-The lightvessel contributes to maintaining safe passage in one of the United Kingdom’s busiest maritime corridors.
+The lightvessel contributes to maintaining safe passage in one of the United Kingdom's busiest maritime corridors.

-Life aboard - historical accounts
+Life aboard – historical accounts

-In earlier decades, Greenwich Lightvessel was manned by a small crew living on board for extended periods.
+In earlier decades, Greenwich Lightvessel was crewed by a small complement living on board for extended periods.
 The crew was responsible for maintaining the light, monitoring weather, and ensuring the vessel remained operational through difficult sea conditions.
 Living quarters were basic, offering bunks, kitchen space, and equipment storage.
 Supplies were delivered by tenders, and crew changes occurred at scheduled intervals.
-The vessel's legacy reflects the broader maritime heritage of the UK’s lightkeeping tradition.
+The vessel's legacy reflects the broader maritime heritage of the UK's lightkeeping tradition.

 Current status

-As of 2025, Greenwich Lightvessel remains operational and is an active component of Trinity House’s lightvessel network.
+As of 2026, Greenwich Lightvessel remains operational and is an active component of Trinity House's lightvessel network.
 Its presence is visible on contemporary maritime navigation charts, and its position is routinely updated through marine tracking systems.
 The station remains essential for shipping bound to and from the Thames, reinforcing the importance of floating aids to navigation in locations unsuitable for traditional lighthouse construction.